 Stripping out fuel, currency and calendar effects, fourth quarter revenue grew 1.9 percent year-on-year, a sequential improvement from 0.5 percent growth in the third quarter.

 Improving the French hypermarket business is a priority for new boss Alexandre Bompard, who joined in July.

-That goal has eluded several predecessors amid competition from online rivals and price discounting from other peers such as unlisted supermarket operator Leclerc.
+That goal has eluded several predecessors amid online competition and price discounting from other rivals such as unlisted supermarket operator Leclerc.

 Bompard will unveil his strategy for Carrefour on Jan.
 23.

-In France, where Carrefour makes 47 percent of its sales, like-for-like revenues rose 1.5 percent in a competitive environment following a 0.9 percent drop in the third quarter.
+In France, where Carrefour makes 47 percent of its sales, like-for-like revenues rose 1.5 percent in the fourth quarter following a 0.9 percent drop in the third.

 The improvement reflected a successful 'Black Friday' promotion campaign and year-end promotions, the company said.

-French hypermarket sales also improved, advancing 0.7 percent in the fourth quarter after falling 1.7 percent in the third quarter.
+French hypermarket sales also improved, rising 0.7 percent in the fourth quarter after falling 1.7 percent in the third.